dmeoli/OnlineRetail/README.md

 applied to the data for managing possible problems identified that can make the prediction hard.
 Note that the evaluation should be performed on both training and test set.

+## Task 4: Sequential Pattern mining (30 points - 32 with optional subtask)
+Consider the problem of mining frequent sequential patterns.
+To address the task:
+- Model the customer as a sequence of baskets
+- Apply the sequential pattern mining algorithm
+- Discuss the resulting patterns
+Note, that you can decide to filter out some customers.

+Optional (2 points): The algorithm presented during the python lecture on sequential pattern mining does not consider the opportunity to define temporal constraints.
+As an optional point, the students can extend the algorithm and analysis considering one or more constraints.